 - Revival.
 Historically, the early church did all its worship in Greek.
 This became a problem as the western church and the eastern church grew further and further apart.
 Eventually, the west broke entirely and did things in Latin and the people largely spoke their own native tongue at this point.
 This brought about a period of spiritual darkness that stuck around until the Reformation.
 We are in danger of the same sort of spiritual darkening if we fail to continue to seek out the Greek, the original text of the NT Scriptures.
 Thankfully, we do have many good English translations today, but we wouldn’t have had them without the Greek; if we forget the Greek, we can endanger ourselves to those who would push forward altered translations of the Bible.

 - For the one studying Greek (or any language for that matter), their minds become sharpened.
 As you learn Koine Greek, you come to understand the Scriptures as those did in the times that it was written and beyond.
 You also become sharper at noticing key details in the text that can have profound implications to its interpretation.
-For one, this helps to notice what was originally being said in a given text when in the English it may look like something contradictory is being said when compared to another area of Scripture.
+This helps you understand what was originally being said in a text–especially when it may look like something contradictory is being said upon comparing a given text to another area of Scripture.
 Such a scenario speaks to the difficulties of translation and emphasizes the benefit of understanding the original language in which it was written.